 Specificity | Lists specific concrete actions: converts tweets and articles to markdown with YAML front matter, uses reverse-engineered API requiring user consent.
 These are clear, concrete capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (converts tweets/articles to markdown with YAML front matter) and 'when' (explicit 'Use when' clause with specific trigger phrases and URL patterns). | 3 / 3 |
+Completeness | Clearly answers both what (converts tweets/articles to markdown with YAML front matter) and when (explicit 'Use when' clause with specific trigger phrases and URL patterns). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural trigger terms: 'X to markdown', 'tweet to markdown', 'save tweet', 'x.com/twitter.com URLs'.
-These are terms users would naturally use and cover multiple variations including both platform names (X and Twitter). | 3 / 3 |
+These are terms users would naturally use and include common variations. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche — specifically targets X/Twitter content conversion to markdown.
-The mention of specific domains (x.com, twitter.com) and specific output format (markdown with YAML front matter) makes it very unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche combining X/Twitter content with markdown conversion.
+The specific platform references (x.com, twitter.com) and format (YAML front matter) make it very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |